 December 2019

-Florida Organizer Yaritza Perez co-hosted a Picnic in the Park with Alianza, an organization that advocates in Puerto Rican and Latinx communities for a more equitable society, in Hialeah, Florida.
+Florida Organizer Yaritza Perez co-hosted a Picnic in the Park with Alianza, an organization that advocates in Puerto Rican and Latino communities for a more equitable society, in Hialeah, Florida.

 November 2019